 Academic planning for your off-campus study experience should start early, with a conversation with your academic advisor about what major, minor, and all-College requirements you hope to fulfill with coursework taken while off-campus, if any.
 Each student is different in what they hope to accomplish academically, linguistically, and personally while abroad.
 Every department (majors, minors) varies in their policies regarding accepting courses taught by non-CC faculty towards the degree requirements, and you should ask early on about your department(s) policies.

-You may be able to pre-register for your off-campus study courses well before your program begins, or you may be expected to finalize registration upon arrival at your program.
-In all cases, careful academic planning is essential.
-Before you leave campus, be sure to complete a Preliminary Course Approval Form which will give you a good idea of how the courses you may take will transfer back to Colorado College.
+You may be able to pre-register for off-campus study courses well before your program begins, or you may be expected to finalize registration upon arrival at your program.
+In all cases, careful academic planning is essential: knowing how the potential credits will transfer, being aware of any departmental specificities within CC, and having a plan for what you will take while off-campus, should your first choices not be available.